Americans with Disabilities Act (ADA)

 Website: www.rehab.alabama.gov/services/vr/star

-Vocational Rehabilitation Service (VRS), the largest division within the ARDS.
-The VRS helps Alabamians with disabilities achieve independence through employment by providing specialized employment- and education-related services and training to assist teens and adults with disabilities in the workforce.
+Vocational Rehabilitation Service (VRS), the largest division within the ARDS, helps Alabamians with disabilities achieve independence through employment by providing specialized employment- and education-related services and training to assist teens and adults with disabilities in the workforce.

 Phone: 205-554-1300 or 1-800-331-5562